-During the Tweed era, Nast began as subject and themes for his cartoons, the first of 46 cartoons about Chinese immigrants, Chinese Americans, and China-U.S. relations as subjects or themes for his cartoons.
+During the Tweed era, Nast began the first of 46 cartoons about Chinese immigrants, Chinese Americans, and China-U.S. relations as subjects or themes for his cartoons.

 Chinese Americans arrived at the Pacific coast of the U.S. in response to the Gold Rush of 1848.
 “Nearly all the immigrants who came to America were from the province of Canton.”
 The promise of riches propelled the Chinese to leave grim conditions in China that were both natural and man-made (Sorti 3).
 Like other immigrants, they came to America for a better life or the promise of economic opportunities.

 Resistance to the Chinese presence by white miners, many of whom were immigrants, was immediate.
-They initiated a string of local laws aimed to delegitimize Chinese miners and undermine any success they might develop in America.
-Despite these hurdles and acts of violence to drive the Chinese out of western communities, the Chinese continued to arrive in America, encouraged by employment opportunities in agriculture and railroad construction, and fleeing from poor economic conditions in their homeland.
+They initiated a string of local laws aimed to delegitimize Chinese miners and undermine any success the Chinese newcomers might develop in America.
+Despite these hurdles and acts of violence to drive the Chinese out of western communities, the Chinese continued to arrive, encouraged by employment opportunities in agriculture and railroad construction, and fleeing from poor economic conditions in their homeland.

 Lenore Metrick-Chen has described the conditions in China at the time as “dire” resulting from famine and poverty and decades of war with the West–in particular the Opium War with Great Britain (6).
 Demonizing the Chinese through visual art became an effective means of setting them apart from other immigrant groups, effectively defining the Chinese as alien, transient sojourners or as “others.”